Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 REHEATING: As this hamburger gravy sits and cools, it will start to thicken.
 You can thin the gravy by adding a splash of milk and re-warming the gravy over medium-low heat.

-IN THE FREEZER: This old fashioned hamburger gravy does not freeze well due to the dairy in the recipe.
+IN THE FREEZER: This old-fashioned hamburger gravy does not freeze well due to the dairy in the recipe.
 The dairy tends to separate when frozen and then thawed again.

 a overhead shot of hamburger Gravy with a wooden spoon

-This is one of those recipes that’s so simple you’ll wonder why you never thought of it before.
+This hamburger gravy is one of those recipes that’s so simple you’ll wonder why you never thought of it before.
 You’ll love the savory flavor of the beef combined with the creamy sauce to create delicious comfort food for the whole family.

 Can I freeze leftover hamburger gravy?